pleslabay/CarRacing-mod/README.md

         f_reward = STD_REWARD,   # reward function coefficients, refer to Docu for details
         verbose = 1      )
 ```
+All the shown values represent the default configuration, making -v2 almost equal to -v1.
+It makes sense to change and play around with these parameters!
-The user can replace ACT and STD_REWARD with custom np.arrays, in order to adapt *discre* and *f_reward* to his needs.
+The user can replace ACT and STD_REWARD with custom np.arrays, in order to adapt *discre* and *f_reward* to his/her needs.

 ### Track generation and complexity
 Each track starts as a full circle of predetermined radius, and gets divided in `tr_complexity` equal angular segments.
 Then these segments are radially randomly moved from 1/3 to 1 of radius.
 Finally a loop connects the dots, fits curves and retries until some geometric error allowance is achieved.